Lukeeeeee/IntelligentTrainerPublic/README.md

 1.1.3 Install [OpenAI Gym](https://github.com/openai/gym/) and [OpenAI baselines](https://github.com/openai/baselines)

-We use specific version of gym which can support mjpro 131 and mujoco-py 0.5.7 due to compatiblity problem
+We use specific version of gym which can support mjpro 131 and mujoco-py 0.5.7 due to compatibility problem

 Install the openai gym by:
 ```bash